ethomson/summoner/README.md

 important conversation just because you had your browser closed.
 It can also make you look omniscient, eerily spooking your coworkers.

-Summoner scans chat rooms ("clients") for keywords and then fires notifications when it sees them.
+Summon̈er scans chat rooms ("clients") for keywords and then fires notifications when it sees them.

 Clients